qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-with-meilisearch.md

 | **outdoor light fixtures**     | cerridale outdoor armed sconce                | krystn 1 - bulb outdoor bulkhead light                     |
 | **beach blue headboard**       | seaside upholstered panel headboard           | *N/A*                                                      |

+In some cases Qdrant could even find the items with no overlap at all.
 There are of course some cases in which vector search could not find the relevant items, but full-text mechanism of Meilisearch did that properly. **The good thing about vector search is that the neural model might be easily fine-tuned with those unsuccessful items.** If we wanted to do the same with the full-text search, then we would need to provide a list of synonyms.
 Unfortunately, we cannot predict all the possible queries our users may think of.

 # A wrap up